 “Alcohol use is the leading known contributing factor in fatal boating accidents,” according to a 2017 report by the U.S. Coast Guard.
 That report found that in 2016, alcohol was the primary factor in 282 boating accidents, leading to 264 injuries and 87 deaths.

 The penalties which can be imposed upon conviction for BUI reflect the seriousness of the offense.
 A first offense conviction for BUI in New Orleans can include a fine of up to $1,000 and/or up to six months in jail, as well as community service and participation in substance abuse programs.
 Subsequent convictions will lead to even greater penalties, as is the case if the BUI caused any injuries or fatalities, involved endangering the life of a child, or was based on blood alcohol content greater than .15 percent.

 Importantly, a BUI conviction can impact your driving privileges as well as your boating privileges.
 Your driver’s license could be suspended, and you could be ordered to install an ignition interlock device in your car.
 You could lose your boat as well, as it can be seized and sold under certain circumstances

 If you have been charged with boating under the influence in Louisiana, don’t take it lightly.
 A conviction can cost you your freedom and your future.
-There are defenses to Louisiana BUI charges that an experienced Louisiana criminal defense attorney can assert on your behalf.
+There are defenses to Louisiana BUI charges that an experienced New Orleans BUI lawyer can assert on your behalf.

 At Bloom Legal, we have extensive experience defending against BUI and related charges in New Orleans and throughout Louisiana.
 We are available 24/7 to offer you a free consultation to discuss your case.
 Please call us at 504-636-6729 or contact us online.